abhiskk/fast-neural-style/README.md

 Refer to ``neural_style/neural_style.py`` for other command line arguments.

+**DISCLAIMER**: This implementation is also a part of the [pytorch examples](https://github.com/pytorch/examples/tree/master/fast_neural_style) repository.
+Implementation in this repository uses pretrained Caffe2 VGG whereas the pytorch examples repository implementation uses pretrained Pytorch VGG.
+The two VGGs have different preprocessings which results in different `--content-weight` and `--style-weight` parameters.
+The styled output images also look slightly different.

 ## Models

 Models for the examples shown below can be downloaded from [here](https://www.dropbox.com/s/gtwnyp9n49lqs7t/saved-models.zip?dl=0) or by running the script ``download_styling_models.sh``.